JayWood/content-warning-v3/readme.txt

 * New Category Options
 * New Misc.
 Page options (archive/search)
 * Tons of new features.

-= 2.4.17 =
-* Fixed bug that would redirect users to google if they click enter.
-This bug was due to the "enter" option in the admin panel being empty, which now defaults to a hash sign, and forces the thickbox to just close and let the user view the page.
-* Added default value to exit link, now goes to google if left empty.

-= 2.4.16 =
-* Fixed Cookie Bug due to users wishing to enter/exit being redirected prior to the cookie being set.
-* Removed "Enabled" option, no real reason to have it as it's understood that if you have the plugin active you want to use it anyhow.

-= 2.4.15 =
-* Fixed exit/enter issues.
-* Minor id change to settings page.
-* Properlly registered scripts and styles.

-= 2.4.14 =
-* Fixed the enter link issue.

-= 2.4.13 =
-* Removed the annoying debug code.
-* This does not fix the bug where some users can't see the dialog.
-That seems to only affect a few users.

-= 2.4.12 =
-* **FIX** Bug ignoring site-wide function.
-* **ADD** Notes and tips in admin panel.

-= 2.4.9 =
-* **FIX** Bug showing dialog ignoring cookie and session data.
-* **ADD** Added element ID's across admin panel to allow for easier jQuery work coming up.

-= 2.4.7 =
-* Major AJAX security fix.
-(Requires 3.3)
-* Re-arranged dialog panel
-* Added Enter/Exit text options again.
-* Complete rewrite of HELP for 3.3

-= 2.4.5 =
-* Added YooThemes compatability.
-* Added wp_head dpendancy again, it's necessary as YOOthemes overrides the previous get_header function for some reason.

-= 2.4.4 =
-* Added site-wide function back originally caused by improper tabulated elements with short-hand if statements.
-* Added themeing tab (code not implimented yet)

-= 2.4 =
-* Shortened ajax timing to zero, though it's still not instant.
-* Added denial function.
-The denial option will show the dialog (with your customizations/message) to users that have previously been denied.
-* Compressed admin and front-end css and javascript for a 40% increase in performance.

 == Upgrade Notice ==
 = 2.0 =